 Sag Harbor is a lovely waterside village listed on the National Register of Historic Places.
 Self design your own tour using Main St. and the quaint, leafy side streets.
 Our 6-mile Sag Harbor-North Haven loop, incorporating two bridges and great water views.

-A combination residential community and resort area 20 miles of Hilton Head.
+A combination residential community and resort area 20 miles west of Hilton Head.
 Some 20 miles of gorgeous trails open to the public.
 Highly recommended is the River Rd.
 Trail, with woods, live oaks, views to the May River, and freshwater lagoons.

 Lovely streets and older homes.
 Combine this with Glenwood Cemetery, which is beautiful, shaded, has many paths, or add to run in the adjacent Buffalo Bayou.